 Source(s) not provided due to copyright law and/or length of source(s).
+Teachers should provide access to the specified source(s).

 Mildred D. Taylor's Roll of Thunder, Hear My Cry is considered a rite of passage novel.
 It traces the social development, growth, and maturity of its main characters: Cassie, Stacey, and T.J.
 Each character has specific personality traits and makes choices that send him or her down the "road" of life.